 Ingredients

-• 2-2½ pounds zucchini yellow squash or a blend of both
+• 2-2½ pounds zucchini yellow squash or a blend of yellow and green zucchini.

 • 1 cup uncooked long-grain white rice NOT Minute Rice